appacademy-prep-work/appacademy-prep-work.github.io/_includes/setup.md

 Here are the key steps:

 0. Go to [c9.io][c9.io] and sign up.
-0. After you've signed up and confirmed your email, delete the default demo-project.
+0. After you've signed up and confirmed your email, create a new workspace.
-0. Next, create a new project.
-Make sure the custom template is selected.
+0. When creating the workspace, choose "Blank" as the template.
 0. C9.io will provide a text editor for you to edit Ruby code in the browser.
 You can write Ruby code in the text editor.
 At the bottom is a console, you can run your code in the console.